seb-mesow/lomp/CONTRIBUTING.md

 (This is because as of mid 2022 MikTeX's luatex uses Lua 5.3 .)

 Ensure that you can run a Lua interpreter from anywhere:
-Open any terminal window an try to execute ``lua -v``.
+Open any terminal window and try to execute ``lua -v``.

 ## IDE

-The maintainter recommends to use **Visual Studio Code** as the IDE.
+The maintainer recommends to use **Visual Studio Code** as the IDE.
-You will need to install the following extentions:
+You will need to install the following extensions:
 - Lua by sumneko
 - Lua Debug by actboy168
 - Lua Test Adapter by Linus Sunde